-BELIEF is the pre-cursor to success.
+Belief is the precursor to success.
 Great people across the ages have all known this powerful secret.

-Early in our development we learn to read body language.
+Early in our development, we learn to read body language.
 Even before we can understand spoken language, we react to the touch and gestures of our parents and families.
 Deep inside, our brains are constantly observing and reacting to non-verbal cues from the people we interact with.

 We know that our bodies mirror our feelings.
-When you were afraid, your body shrunk away from the world.
-When you were successful, your body expanded and you stood tall with pride.
+When we are afraid, our bodies shrink away from the world.
+When we are successful, our bodies expand and stand tall with pride.
 Our body language is highly responsive to our emotional state.

-When we act powerful, we become powerful!
+But, when we act powerful, we become powerful!

 Researchers have shown how we are able to change our mindset by changing our posture.
 It all started with a smile.
-Many years ago social scientists asked people to put a pencil into their mouths.
-By holding the pencil horizontally between their lips in a manner that forced a smile, they became happy!
-Nothing else changed except their facial gesture was forced into a fake smile and they became happy.
+Many years ago, social scientists asked people to put a pencil into their mouths, holding it horizontally between their lips in a manner that forced a smile.
+Nothing else changed except that their facial gesture was forced into a fake smile…and they became happy.

-A lot more research has been done since then to not only prove the science, but also to demonstrate the mechanism.
+A lot more research has been done since then to not only prove the science but also demonstrate the mechanism.
 Two critical hormones mediate the balance of confidence we enjoy in our lives.
-Testosterone is the hormone of positivity and power (by the way, both men and women have it, but at different concentrations).
+Testosterone is the hormone of positivity and power (both men and women have it, but at different concentrations).
 Cortisol is the stress hormone of negativity and doubt.
 Powerful, successful people tend to have higher levels of testosterone and lower levels of cortisol.

-For many years personal coaches have advocated that their clients “fake it until they make it”.
-We have now substantiated the science behind this.
-Amy Cuddy phrases it slightly differently: “Fake it until you BELIEVE it.
-Our bodies change our minds.”
-When you BELIEVE it, you will make it.
+For many years, personal coaches have advocated that their clients fake it until they make it.
+We have now substantiated the science behind this advice.
+We now know that our bodies can change our minds.
+You can fake it until you believe it.
+And then…

 Dr. Roddy Carter, MD, has over 30 years of experience working across a range of medical disciplines and corporate settings.